theforeman/forklift/README.md

 ## Using Forklift

+### Requirements

+* Vagrant - 1.8+ - Both the VirtualBox and Libvirt providers are tested
+* Ansible - 2.1+

 ### Quickstart

-This will walk through the simplest path of spinning up a production test environment of a bleeding edge nightly installation assuming vagrant and Libvirt are installed and configured.
+This will walk through the simplest path of spinning up a production test environment of a bleeding edge nightly installation assuming Vagrant and Libvirt are installed and configured.

 ```
 git clone https://github.com/katello/forklift.git